zbenmo/yapy3c/docs/part_VIII_ecosystem_and_packaging.md

 import cv2
 ```

-A library is a cross language, or maybe OS related, concept, that means about the same as a package.
-For example, if you install a Python package for computer vision, or for graphics, it may bring with it, additional libraries, that are needed (and were for example developed in *C++* and compiled/linked into an installable OS library.)
+A library is a cross-language, or maybe OS-related, concept, that means about the same as a package.
+For example, if you install a Python package for computer vision, or for graphics, it may bring with it, additional libraries,
+that are needed (and were for example developed in *C++* and compiled/linked into an installable OS library.)

 If you happen to "accidently" refer to a package as a 'library', no harm was done.